 The most common reason for dental extractions is usually teeth that are too badly damaged to be repaired.
 However, some of the other common reasons include:

-- If there is a tooth that has decay or damage in its pulp (the middle of the tooth where the nerves and blood vessels are), it is extracted to prevent the tooth and surrounding teeth from getting infected.
+- Decay or damage.
+If there is a tooth that has decay or damage in its pulp (the middle of the tooth where the nerves and blood vessels are), it is extracted to prevent the tooth and surrounding teeth from getting infected.

 - Risk of infection.
 Patients with severely compromised immune systems may get teeth extracted to eliminate the possibility of infection as their bodies won’t be able to fight back.
 Teeth that are damaged at the pulp will be extracted.

 - Periodontal (Gum) Disease.
 Patients who have periodontal (or gum) disease may have teeth extracted because they get loose from the damage and weakening that occurs from the periodontal disease.

 Some dental procedures may require an extraction.
 This occurs for such procedures as bridges, implants and dentures.